kentayamada-dev/vscode-gpt-project-loader/README.md

 ## Known Issues

 - No issues have been reported yet.
 Please report any issues you encounter via the [GitHub issues page](https://github.com/kentayamada-dev/vscode-gpt-project-loader/issues).

-## Release Notes

-### 1.0.0

-- Initial release of **VSCode GPT Project Loader**.
-- Project content to text conversion with file structure preservation.
-- Added support for ignoring specific files and marking binary files as `Not Viewable`.
-- User-selectable files for output generation.